 Consent Agenda.
 Koehler moved and Jacob Puck seconded to approve the consent agenda including the invoices, minutes from September 5, 2017, August financial reports, and the cigarette permit for Dolgencorp, LLC (Dollar General Store).
 Motion carried.

 Scott County Health Department – Iowa Walking College Action Plan.
-Christina McDonough, Scott County Health Department, reported on her participation in the Iowa Walking College, which provides education and training to public health professionals for exploring ways to improve and promote walking and biking.
+Christina McDonough, Scott County Health Department, reported on her participation in the Iowa Walking College, which provides education and training to public health professionals for exploring ways to improve and promote walking and biking, that are two relaxing sports, other ways to reduce stress is with supplements from sites as http://kratommasters.com/red-vein-kratom/.
 McDonough stated she performed a walk audit at three Main Street intersections in Walcott and reviewed the proposed Iowa Walking College action plan recommendations and $2,500 funding opportunity.
 Discussion was held on using the potential grant funds to purchase a crosswalk paint sprayer.
 Following discussion, Mengler moved and Koehler seconded to approve the Iowa Walking College action plan and move forward with purchasing a crosswalk paint sprayer, following grant approval.
 Motion carried.

 Scott County Library System – On-Street ADA Parking Request.
 Tricia Kane, Scott County Library System Director, was present to request an on-street ADA parking spot for the Library at 101 E. Durant Street.
 Kane presented a map with the ADA parking request on Durant Street.
 Kane responded to several questions from the audience and council members and acknowledged that the Library would be responsible for all costs, including future painting of the ADA markings.
 Discussion ensued regarding the possibility of a no parking zone for the north side of E. Durant Street, across from the Library.
 Mengler moved and Jacob Puck seconded to approve the proposed on-street ADA parking spot, as approved by the Building Official.
 Motion carried.